Ria424/developers-animatesdk-docs/Filter_object/Filter5.md

 #### Description

-Property; a float value that specifies the contrast value of the filter.
+Property; `float`; a float value that specifies the contrast value of the filter.
 Acceptable values are between -100 and 100.
 This property is defined for Filter objects with a value of "adjustColorFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example